 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

 Driving west on the A66, Blencathra and Sharp Edge soon come into full view and you can see why the mountain also gets the nickname ‘Saddleback’.
-There’s still a bit of snow up top despite it being late March and you should always check the weather & conditions before doing this walk as Sharp Edge can be very tricky in bad weather (and even dangerous).
+There’s still a bit of snow up top on this occasion despite it being late March and you should always check the weather & conditions before doing this walk as Sharp Edge can be very tricky in bad weather (and even dangerous).

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View